JManuelAG/Capstone/README.md

 NOTE: To be able to use this repository with current data, you will need to copy the datasets from project repositoy:
 Project_Folder\1_Documentation\1.1_DataSet
-Copy the folder inside the "Capstone" folder and rename "Dataset"
+Copy the folder inside the "Capstone" folder and rename "Data"

 # Twitter Bot Detection